 Why do we need compensating devices in the carburetor?

 In addition, changes in operating conditions can affect the air-to-fuel ratio, which can lead to engine performance issues.
 For example, at high altitudes, the air density is lower, which means that less air enters the engine.
-Without a compensating device, the fuel-to-air ratio would be too high, resulting in poor engine performance and increased emissions.
+Without a compensating device, the fuel-to-air ratio would be too rich, resulting in poor engine performance and increased emissions.

 Compensating devices also help ensure that engines meet emission standards.
 Emissions regulations are becoming increasingly stringent, and compensating devices are critical for ensuring that engines meet these standards.
 For example, the catalytic converter in a modern vehicle's exhaust system requires a precise air-to-fuel ratio to function correctly.
 Here are some examples-